-Торіс Summary Further information How to Apply under the Offer To apply directly to NAB for NAB Capital Notes 5 under the Reinvestment Offer, you must complete an online Application Form and follow the instructions in Section 4.
-To apply for NAB Capital Notes 5 under the Securityholder Offer, you must complete an online Application Form and follow the instructions in Section 4.
-If you are applying under the Broker Firm Offer (including to reinvest your CPS II), you should contact the Syndicate Broker who has offered you an allocation in the Broker Firm Offer for information about how and when to submit your Application.
-If you are applying under the Reinvestment Offer, you must also read Section 3.
-Sections 3 and 4 Minimum Application under the Offer Securityholder Offer, Broker Firm Offer (excluding Applications to reinvest CPS II) and Institutional Offer Applications must be made for a minimum of 50 NAB Capital Notes 5 (\$5,000) and thereafter in multiples of 10 NAB Capital Notes 5 (\$1,000).
-Reinvestment Offer There is no minimum number of CPS II that you must hold to be able to participate in the Reinvestment Offer.
-If you are an Eligible CPS II Holder, own 50 CPS II or fewer and wish to participate in the Reinvestment Offer, you can apply to participate in the Reinvestment Offer but you must apply to reinvest ALL of your CPS II in NAB Capital Notes 5.
-If you are an Eligible CPS II Holder, own more than 50 CPS II and wish to participate in the Reinvestment Offer: • you must apply to reinvest at least 50 of your CPS II (\$5,000) and thereafter in multiples of 10 CPS II (\$1,000); or • you can apply to reinvest ALL of your CPS II.
-NAB does not guarantee to accept all Applications under the Reinvestment Offer.
-Sections 3 and 4 Key Dates for the Offer Offer Period: The Offer opened on 24 November 2020; and The Offer is expected to close at 5.00pm on 11 December 2020.
-Issue Date: NAB Capital Notes 5 are expected to be issued on 17 December 2020.
-Commencement of trading on ASX: Trading is expected to commence on 18 December 2020 on a normal settlement basis.
-Despatch of Holding Statements: Holding Statements are expected to be despatched on 23 December 2020.
-Key Dates
+Торіс Summary Further information Minimum Application under the Offer New Money Offer Applications must be made for a minimum of 50 NAB Capital Notes 6 (\$5,000) and thereafter in multiples of 10 NAB Capital Notes 6 (\$1,000).
+Sections 3 and 4 Reinvestment Offer There is no minimum number of NCN2 that you must hold to be able to participate in the Reinvestment Offer.
+If you are an Eligible NCN2 Holder, own 50 NCN2 or fewer and wish to participate in the Reinvestment Offer, you can apply to participate in the Reinvestment Offer but you must apply to reinvest ALL of your NCN2 in NAB Capital Notes 6.
+If you are an Eligible NCN2 Holder, own more than 50 NCN2 and wish to participate in the Reinvestment Offer: you must apply to reinvest at least 50 of your NCN2 (\$5,000) and thereafter in multiples of 10 NCN2 (\$1,000); or you can apply to reinvest ALL of your NCN2.
+Eligible NCN2 Holders are not required to participate in the Reinvestment Offer and Key Dates for the Offer there is no guarantee Applications under the Reinvestment Offer will be accepted.
+Offer Period: The Offer: opened on 14 June 2022; and is expected to close at 5.00pm on 30 June 2022.
+Issue Date: NAB Capital Notes 6 are expected to be issued on 7 July 2022.
+Commencement of trading on ASX: Trading is expected to commence on 8 July 2022 on a normal settlement basis.
+Despatch of Holding Statements: Holding Statements are expected to be despatched on 13 July 2022.
+Key Dates Allocation policy Allocations to Syndicate Brokers were determined by NAB in consultation with the Joint Lead Managers following completion of the Bookbuild.
+Allocations to Applicants by a Syndicate Broker (including in respect of Applications under the Reinvestment Offer) are at the discretion of that Syndicate Broker.
+However, priority is intended to be given to Applicants applying to reinvest their NCN2 Redemption Price over other Applicants.
+It is possible for Applications to be scaled back by a Syndicate Broker.
+NAB takes no responsibility for any allocation, scale back or rejection that is decided by a Syndicate Broker.
+Allocations to Institutional Investors were determined by NAB following completion of the Bookbuild.
+Section 4 Tax consequences Section 8